veilchen-web/veilchen/docs/index.rst

 .. include:: ../LICENSE
   :literal:

-The Bottle logo however is *NOT* covered by that license.
+The Veilchen logo however is *NOT* covered by that license.
 It is allowed to use the logo as a link to the veilchen homepage or in direct context with the unmodified library.
 In all other cases please ask first.